Company logo | Codica

 Besides, it is a fundamental metric to be acknowledged, as the churn rate is one of the most crucial aspects of successful growth.

-Related reading: 10 Biggest Problems for SaaS Companies and How to Solve Them
+Related reading: Why SaaS Startups Fail: Most Common Reasons and How to Prevent Them

 Retention rate